jonasjberg/autonameow/notes/ideas.md

 * Generic retrieval: `metadata.creator`
     * Fetches "equivalent" data from any sources.
     * Returns nothing, __or any number__ of data "elements".

+Also; it might make sense to keep a URI-node (like `.generic.`) in the MeowURIs to clearly separate the types, which might be helpful for the implementation.
+In this case, it probably wouldn't be very difficult to translate from a "internal" URI like `generic.contents.mimetype` or `contents.generic.mimetype` to a simplified form, used in all user interfaces; `contents.mime_type` ..